 - Inability to stop using, despite the desire to do so

-- Increase in the amount of time spent getting the drugs, using them, being under the influence, and recovering from use
+- Increase in the amount of time spent getting drugs, using them, being under the influence, and recovering from use

 - Interference with activities that don’t involve drug use